Best wireless earbuds Buying Guide: Welcome to What Hi-Fi?'s round-up of the best wireless earbuds you can buy in 2021.

 Read the full review: Jaybird Vista

-At just £35, these are the most affordable wireless earbuds on the list, and the best value for those on a budget.
-The sound is full and fun, and while it won't trouble a high-end pair, it's very impressive given the price.
+These Skullcandys are some of the most affordable wireless earbuds on the market, and the best value for those on a budget.
+Sound is full and fun, and while it won't trouble a high-end pair, it's very impressive given the price.

 Read the full review: Skullcandy Smokin' Buds 2 Wireless

 The original, truly wireless Apple AirPods were a tech marvel let down by distinctly average sound quality.
 This second-generation version sounds better and packs in the features, meaning pairing and switching connections is now effortless,.

 These Bluetooth 5.0 buds are powered by Apple's new H1 chip and you've got the option to splash out on a wireless charging case.
 The big news, though, is there's been a boost in the audio department, pushing the AirPods into hi-fi territory.
 They produce a louder and more sophisticated sound that benefits from a natural, fairly neutral sonic balance.

 Battery life is excellent: five hours of listening and another 19 hours available via the supplied (non-wireless) charging case.
 The launch of iOS13 added Audio Sharing, a nifty feature that allows a second pair of AirPods to connect, and listen, to a single iPhone.
 And thanks to Siri, you can now reply to incoming messages using your voice.

 Downsides?
 There are no interchangeable ear tips so you'll just have to hope that 'one-size-fits-all'.
 But if you're an Apple fan, there's plenty to like here.